venture-23/icon-token-standard/README.md

    If you want to deploy a spoke manager for an existing token then, you need to deploy ```spoke_manager/sources/spoke_manager.move``` contract by updating the [COIN_TYPE](https://github.com/venture-23/icon-token-standard/blob/ff32ed9e2ac34501dc614b81796dfc101a0aa847/sui-move-contracts/spoke_manager/sources/spoke_manager.move#L14) to "YOUR_COIN_TYPE".

    If you run the [Scripts](#scripts) provided below from ```spoke_manager/scripts/main.ts``` then, it will deploy a Spoke Manager contract for the given coin type.

+Note:

+It is recommended that, if you are deploying a new cross chain token on SUI (i.e. on native chain) then the best way to implement cross token standard is using the spoke manager approach.
+For this, you need to first deploy a token following the SUI coin standard as shown in ```test_coin/sources/test_coin.move``` example then, deploy a Spoke Manager for that token.

+If you wish to depoy a new token using the Spoke Token implemenataion approach then you must add admin controlled mint/burn functionality in ```spoke_token.move``` contract before depoying it.
+This is because, while configuring the spoke token contract you need to transfer TreasuryCap<> to the Spoke Token contract so the deployer won't have TreasuryCap<> to call mint/burn function later.
+So if you want that functionality in future, you must add it in spoke token contract where you can get the cap from Config shared object.

 ### Scripts